-The Platte River Scenic Trails is a historic byway comprises the old Lincoln Highway, the first transcontinental highway and forefather of the modern interstate system.
+Favorite thing: The Platte River Scenic Trails is a historic byway comprises the old Lincoln Highway, the first transcontinental highway and forefather of the modern interstate system.
 Highway 30, or the Lincoln Highway, was completed over 90 years ago.
 Stretching from New York to San Francisco, this engineering feat was named in memory of President Lincoln.

 The Platte River Scenic Trails also gains its name from the many east-west trails that crossed, or currently cross through this area.
 Since the 1800s, the Great Platte River Road, as the Platte River is affectionately known, had carried millions of people along this important transportation route.
 The convergence of the Oregon and Mormon Trails, Pony Express routes, Union Pacific railway and the Lincoln Highway bring import and history to this area.